-I accept with pride, with gratitude, and with a total will to win a great victory for the American people.

-We will wage a winning campaign in every region of this country -from the snowy banks of Minnesota to the sandy plains of Georgia.
+I am honored by your nomination, and I accept it, with pride, with gratitude and with a total will to win a great victory for the American people.
+We will wage a winning campaign in every region of this country from the snowy banks of Minnesota to the sandy plains of Georgia.

-We concede not a single state.
+We concede not a single State.
 We concede not a single vote.

-This evening I am proud to stand before this convention as the first incumbent President since Dwight D. Eisenhower who can tell the American people: America is at peace.
+This evening I am proud to stand before this great Convention as the first incumbent since Dwight D. Eisenhower who can tell the American people: America is at peace.

-Tonight I can tell you straight away --

-This nation is sound.

-This nation is secure.

-This nation is on the march to full economic recovery and a better quality of life for all Americans.
+Tonight, I can tell you straightaway this nation is sound, this nation is secure, this nation is on the march to full economic recovery, and a better quality of life for all Americans.